 With this impact in mind, the university was aware of the importance of continuing the internship programme through an impactful, ground-breaking programme.

 While many businesses were unable to offer an internship in the early stages of the pandemic, the Student Futures team established a programme of 35 internal internship projects involving the university’s academic teams and central departments to test the viability of the programme.
 Project briefs were created for graduates to apply for and they were selected through a competitive interview process.

 Commencing in July 2020 for eight weeks, interns completed projects virtually with support from the Student Futures team and supervision from academic leads as the ‘employer’.
 The programme utilised a range of software to support the programme.

 Graduates attended an induction, mid-point check-in and review to share learning, successes, challenges and good practice while working in a virtual environment.
-We also created a peer support group in Microsoft Teams and evaluated a range of different aspects of the programme.
+The university also created a peer support group in Microsoft Teams and evaluated a range of different aspects of the programme.